 Lake Titicaca – I’m afraid everyone connects this funny name with something unspeakable….
 So, just to be clear, although the waters of the lake are disturbingly dirty, the origin of the name Titicaca derives from another origin.

 However, where it stems from, is not known with certainty.
-Could be from the Aymara words titi which means “big cat” and kaka that translates to “gray”.
+Could be from the Aymara words titi which means “big cat” and kaka which translates to “gray”.

 On the other hand, in Quechua, titi means “lead” or “lead-colored” and qaqa is a “rock”.
 This then would refer to the Isla del Sol in Lake Titicaca’s Bolivian part.